DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

 open `http://127.0.0.1:8080/products` to exercise the product query.

-The `-Ddd.trace.split-by-tags=db.name,db.sql.table` setting is to give R2DBC spans a service name based on the table, if you don't want R2DBC spans to appear under a separate service then that setting can be dropped.
+The `-Ddd.trace.split-by-tags=db.name,db.sql.table` setting gives R2DBC spans a service name based on the table.
+If you don't want R2DBC spans to appear under a separate service then that setting can be dropped.

 <div class="alert alert-warning">
 Versions 2.6.0-alpha and later of these OpenTelemetry instrumentations are not currently supported by the Datadog Java SDK.